 Pull your heels in toward your butt and bridge your hips up, keeping your upper back on the ground.
 Stop when your heels are right below your knees.
 Then, slide back out until your butt hits the ground and your legs are straight.

-Read More: How to Build Leg Muscles at Home
+Read more: How to Do Leg Workouts at Home

 Stand 3 to 4 feet away from a bench or chair, facing away from it.
 Stand on one leg and place the top of your other foot flat on top of the bench or chair.

 Lower yourself down with the front leg, using the back leg as support, until your back knee is close to the ground.
 Then, drive up using the front leg until it's straight.
-Hold dumbbells in each hand or a barbell on your back to add resistance.
+Hold a dumbbell in each hand or a barbell on your back to add resistance.

 Keep your shoulders back and chest out to keep your spine flat as you go down.
 When you hit the bottom of the movement, keep your weight in your heels and stand up by thrusting your hips forward and leaning back.